WHAT IS A TRANSPORTATION SYSTEM PLAN?

 to meet its needs now and in the future based on the community’s aspirations.

-Questions the TSP Process will Help You Answer
+TSP Process will Help You Answer

 Making your TSP a Success